 Understanding Anemia: Overview of the Condition

 Anemia is a condition in which a person has a reduced number of red blood cells or a lower amount of hemoglobin in their blood, resulting in a decreased ability to transport oxygen to the body's tissues.
-It is a common condition that affects people of all ages and can have a significant impact on a person's health and quality of life.
+Hemoglobin, a protein found in RBCs, is crucial for transporting oxygen from the lungs to the rest of the body.
+When this function is impaired due to anemia, it can lead to a range of health issues.

 What is the Definition of Anemia?